 Buyers have become more knowledgeable and empowered.
 Information and experiences among buyers are shared freely through the ever-expanding world of social media.
 More and more people are becoming reliant on reviews and recommendations made by other buyers who have just completed the buying experience.
 In an effort to reach new markets and promote their products, comprehensive and detailed information about products and their functions is almost universally available.
 The new process of buying has put the greatest power into the hands of the buyers, not sellers.
 This new power is being exercised forcefully and mercilessly.

-The key to becoming that salesperson lies in becoming skilled in solution selling processes and techniques and adept in using the solution selling tools that are readily available.
+The key to becoming that salesperson lies in becoming skilled in solution selling processes and techniques and adept at using the solution selling tools that are readily available.

 The Customer’s Buying Process